 How can I set up historical personalisation in Sitecore?

-One of the first steps you can do in Sitecore is setting up how to distinguish a new customer from an existing ones.
+One of the first steps is to distinguish a new customer from existing ones:

 - Tag the links in the email campaigns you send to existing customers using a unique Sitecore SC_camp tag and use that as the identifier.